DevashishRathee/CryptPlot/README.md

 3.Run "plotter.py" to get a chart of Crypto OHLCV.<br />

 Version - 0.1<br />
-CryptUp uses Alphavantage API as base.
+CryptPlot uses Alphavantage API as base.
 Using this Demo Version you can make 5 calls per minute.<br />
 <br />
 Future Plans-<br />
 1.Add support for multiple cryptocurrencies as it currently only supports BTC.<br />